What I've learned from growing dozens of Venus Fly Traps.

 How do plants grown outside compare to those grown inside under fluorescent lamps?

 Preliminary results suggest that my artificial lighting system grows plants at about the same rate that they grow outside against an east-facing wall that limits their exposure to morning sun only.
-The outside growth rate for plants against a south-facing wall painted white is twice what it is under my fluorescent system.
+The outside growth rate for plants against a south-facing wall painted white is twice what it is under my fluorescent system, but these plants tend to sustain considerable sunburn.

 What does a super close-up photograph of a trigger hair look like?